Quick Answer: Why is I-95 through Richmond so dangerous for truck accidents?

 - Specific roadway characteristics that contribute to crashes

-The 13-mile stretch of I-95 through Richmond—extending from Bells Road in the southern part of Richmond to Parham Road north of the city—posted a crash rate more than twice the state average.
+The 13-mile stretch of I-95 through Richmond, which extends from Bells Road in the southern part of Richmond to Parham Road north of the city, posted a crash rate more than twice the state average.
 That’s why VDOT designated it as Virginia’s third Highway Safety Corridor.

 The Numbers Tell a Sobering Story